Geutzzu/FurnitureStoresExtraction/README.md

 Label entries will look like this:
     ![img_4.png](ForReadme%2Fimg_4.png)

-Why this format you may ask ?
+Why this format you may ask?
 This is the format that made the most logical sense to me in order to condense all the relevant information about the product names of a website in one sequence.
 They are delimited in the way that they are such that the model can distinguish between